 Barry has an extensive history of involvement in Touch Football as both a player and a referee over the past 22 years.
 Barry is a Level 6 referee who has officiated at many Touch World Cups over the years.
 In total he has represented Australia as a referee on over 65 occasions.
 Barry still actively referees at local, regional, state and national levels and brings a wealth of practical experience to his role on the Board.
 Barry holds a Doctorate in Clinical Psychology and is Managing Director of his own management consultancy.

-Andrew Hill, CEO of the Canterbury-Bankstown Bulldogs, was appointed as a Director on the TFA Board in November 2019.
+Andrew Hill, former CEO of the Canterbury-Bankstown Bulldogs, was appointed as a Director on the TFA Board in November 2019.
 Hill has been a long-time advocate of the sport of Touch Football, and was one of the people who championed the formation of a strategic alliance between the National Rugby League (NRL) and TFA, an alliance that was formally established in 2013 for the mutual benefit of both sports.
 Prior to becoming Bulldogs CEO, he was CEO of the Rugby League World Cup 2017 and General Manager of League Integration and Development at the NRL.
 He has also held General Manager roles at the Parramatta Eels NRL club and the GWS Giants AFL club.
 Hill has held numerous Board positions, including for the Asia Pacific Rugby League Confederation, the Rugby League World Cup and NSW Royal Life Saving Society.

 Neil has a great passion for Touch Football and has been involved in the sport as an official, coach and player for more than three decades.
 Neil is a Life Member of Touch Football Western Australia (TFWA) and Southern Districts Touch Association.
 He served as Chair of TFWA State Council for a number of years and was a council member for more than a decade.
 Neil has been the Director of Coaching for TFWA and as a coach he has been an outstanding developer of many junior and senior players who have gone on to represent at state, and some at national, level.
 He was awarded a Coaching Foundation of WA award in recognition of his coaching service.
 Neil has a Bachelor of Physical Education and a Master of Educational Leadership.
 He is currently an Independent School Principal and, through his experience as a Board Member of two independent schools, he has developed strong skills in strategic analysis, planning and financial management.